Hugo Boss reports strong sales in womenswear, Europe

-BERLIN (Reuters) - German fashion house Hugo Boss (BOSSn.DE) saw double-digit growth for its womenswear business and strong sales in Europe in the first quarter as it confirmed its outlook for 2014.
+BERLIN, May 7 (Reuters) - German fashion house Hugo Boss saw double-digit growth for its womenswear business and strong sales in Europe in the first quarter as it confirmed its outlook for 2014.

 Hugo Boss reported net profit was flat for the first three months at 81.6 million euros ($113.69 million), while sales grew 3 percent to 612.6 million, in line with average analyst forecasts for 81 million euros and 611 million euros.